alliance-pcsg/primo-explore-my-ill/README.md

 6. Deploy the php file to a server accessible to you.
 Edit lines 7, 10, and 11.

 7. Place the .htaccess file in the same directory as your PHP file to add CORS authorization.
+Note: if CORS is still an issue, please visit [this page](https://awesometoast.com/cors/) for further solutions to get this working.

 ## Usage
 Once this package is installed, add `my-ill` as a dependency for your custom module definition.